-Environmental response to climate change is potentially complex, as surface-processes are coupled to varying degrees.
-In response to the lack of appropriate holistic models tackling environmental change, BGS initiated a research programme to address the dynamics of environmental sensitivity to climate change (DESC).
+Environmental response to climate change is potentially complex, as surface processes are linked together to varying degrees.
+In response to the lack of appropriate holistic models tackling environmental change, the BGS initiated a research programme to address the dynamics of environmental sensitivity to climate change (DESC).

-The CLiDE platform is currently being used in conjunction with Ghent University to assess the link between changes in land use and climate and gully development in Ethiopia and France and in conjunction with the Indian Institute of Technology (IIT), Kanpur to simulate erosion and sediment transport processes in the Ganges basin.
+The CLiDE platform is currently being used in conjunction with Ghent University (Belgium) to assess the link between changes in land use and climate and gully development in Ethiopia and France, and in conjunction with the Indian Institute of Technology (IIT) in Kanpur to simulate erosion and sediment transport processes in the Ganges basin.

 Please enter your details to download the CLiDE executable, source code (c# .NET) and example input files.